exakat/exakat-docs/Reference/Rules/Functions/DeprecatedCallable.rst

   Callable functions that are supported by ``call_user_func($callable)``, but not with the ``$callable()`` syntax are deprecated.

 One important aspect is the loss of context : 'self\:\:method' may be created anywhere in the code, while `self\:\:class` can only be used inside a class, and, in that case, inside the target class.
+It is recommended to update the code with any PHP version, to prepare for the future removal of the feature.

 .. code-block:: php